mateus-mos/Turtlesim-Catch-Them-All-project/README.md

 This is the final project of the course [ROS2 For Beginners](https://www.udemy.com/course/ros2-for-beginners/).

-The objective of this project is to create the following behavior in turtlesimnode:
+The objective of this project is to create the following behavior using the turtlesim package:

 **Put the gif here**